shinselrobots/robot_speech/speech_recognition/google_assistant_speech/README.md

 ## Install Snowboy prerequisites:

 1. Install libatlas
-    * sudo -H apt-get install libatlas-base-dev
+    * sudo -H apt-get install -y libatlas-base-dev

 2. Install new version of SWIG - (sorry, this is messy)
   * see if a version of SWIG is already installed